XCraftTM/DBBDocs/docs/mods.md

 ---

-=== "Written"
     ## Installing
     :   As of v1 you can now download and install Modded Blocks in DBB.

     :   For that you go to the `Bot` Tab and there hover over `Import Blocks` and then click on `Download Blocks`,

-    :   For Normal Blocks you can use the following URL:
+    :   For Modded Blocks you can use the following URL:
         ```
         https://blocks.dbb.software/Blocks/!allBlocks.zip
         ```